ryan-mcclue/ryan-mcclue/src/knowledge.md

 ARM core ISA e.g. ARMv8
 Will then have profiles, e.g. M-Profile ARMv8-M R-Profile for larger systems like automotive

+ARMs open-model allowed vendors to implement custom MPUs that saw in gain dominance over oher RISCs like MIPS and AVR.

 ARM holdings implements profile in own CPU, e.g. Cortex-A72 This is a synthesisable IP (Intellectual Property) core sold to other